IdentityServer/Documentation/docsv2/advanced/owin.md

     * Gets the sign out message.
 * `GetIdentityServerIssuerUri` (added in v2.4)
     * Returns the IssuerUri from either the IdentityServerOptions or calculated from the incoming request URL.
+* `IssueClientToken` (added in v2.5)
+    * Creates a JWT access token for situations where identityserver extensibility code needs to act as a client to a token protected service